QwikDev/qwik/packages/qwik/src/core/readme.md

 1. Notice there is no easy way to extract chunk (`./chunk-abc.js`) and symbol (`onClick`) into HTML.
 2. Notice that even if you could extract it, the `import('./chunk-abc.js')` would become relative to where the `import()` file is declared.
 Because it is our framework doing the load, the `./chunk-abc.js` would become relative to the framework file.
 This is not correct, as it should be relative to the original file generated by the bundler.
-3. Next the framework needs to resolve the `./chunk-abc.js` and needs a base location that is encoded in the HTML.
+3. Next, the framework needs to resolve the `./chunk-abc.js` and needs a base location that is encoded in the HTML.
 4. The QRL needs to be able to capture lexically scoped variables. (`import()` only allows loading top-level symbols which don't capture variables.)
-5. As a developer you don't want to think about `import` and naming of the chunks and symbols.
-You just want to say, this should be lazy.
+5. As a developer, you don't want to think about `import` and naming the chunks and symbols.
+You just want to say: "this should be lazy."

 These are the main reasons why Qwik introduces its own concept of `QRL`.